A homogenization result in finite plasticity: Mathematical setting and results

 because $\SL(3)$ is by definition well separated from $0$.
 From such bound we infer that for any $F \in K$ and $G\in\matr$

+These bounds will be employed several times in our analysis to obtain estimates on the deformation gradient $\nabla y$ starting from a control on the elastic strain $\nabla y P^{-1}$.

-The requirement that the effective domain $K$ is geodesically convex (in the Finsler sense we mentioned, see Subsection~\ref{sec:Finsler} for the details) roots in the localization argument that we adopt to establish the $\Gamma$-convergence (see Subsection~\ref{sec:Gammaconv}).
+The further requirement that the effective domain $K$ is geodesically convex (in the Finsler sense we mentioned, see Subsection~\ref{sec:Finsler} for the details) roots in the localization argument that we adopt to establish the $\Gamma$-convergence (see Subsection~\ref{sec:Gammaconv}).
 We recall that a subset of a Finsler manifold is said to be geodesically convex if, for any couple of points in the set, there is a unique shortest path contained in the set that joins those two points.
 The existence of a compact set $K$ complying with \ref{H1} is ensured by Proposition~\ref{stm:Bao} and Remark~\ref{stm:K-in-H2} below.

 We are now ready to state the main result of this paper, namely the homogenization formula for the functionals in \eqref{Feps}.
-We work in the space $W^{1,2}(\Omega;\real^3)\times W^{1,q}(\Omega;\SL(3))$ endowed with the topology $\tau$ characterized by
+Recalling that we chose $q > 3$, we work in the space $W^{1,2}(\Omega;\real^3)\times W^{1,q}(\Omega;\SL(3))$ endowed with the topology $\tau$ characterized by